 The Government narrowed the warrant in response to our filing, excluding the IP addresses of casual visitors to the web site from the documents demanded.
 The Court granted enforcement of the search warrant thus narrowed, subject to some conditions designed to ensure that, although prosecutors could examine all documents subject to the warrant, they could keep only those documents relevant to the criminal prosecution.

-Public Citizen has again filed a motion for leave to intervene, on behalf of additional Doe Internet users, seeking to exclude from the warrant emails sent to and from the site, including the identifying information in those emails, and lists of members of listservs of people who had asked for further information about the suit.
+Public Citizen filed a motion for leave to intervene, on behalf of additional Doe Internet users, seeking to exclude from the warrant emails sent to and from the site, including the identifying information in those emails, and lists of members of listservs of people who had asked for further information about the suit.

 In response, the Court issued a written opinion on September 15, 2017, expressing its concerns about the need to protect innocent Internet users who communicated with the web site from undue intrusion into their privacy, describing extra layers of scrutiny that would have to be built into the process of searching files obtained from DreamHost.
 When the Government submitted a new proposed order, the Court held a hearing at which it told the Government various ways in which its proposed order failed to meet the constitutional requirements.